HaploidJS/haploidjs.github.io/docs/guide/async-navigation-cancelation.md

 # Async Navigation Cancelation

-Async navigation cancelation is <a href="https://github.com/single-spa/single-spa/pull/826" target="_blank">introduced</a> in version v6 of _single-spa_ but subject to its implementation bugs, see [#single-spa#953](https://github.com/single-spa/single-spa/issues/953), which may cause the view that the user sees to be accidentally tampered with, does not meet the operation expectations.
+Async navigation cancelation is <a href="https://github.com/single-spa/single-spa/pull/826" target="_blank">introduced</a> in version v6 of _single-spa_.
+However, subject to its implementation has loopholes, see [#single-spa#953](https://github.com/single-spa/single-spa/issues/953), which is likely to cause the view that the user sees to be accidentally tampered with and does not meet the operation expectations

 ```
   enter A → enter B → enter C         back to A